 Signs Of Water Retention

 Luckily, some various observable signs and symptoms can help with alerting you to whether or not you have edema.
-Please note that the primary symptoms of water retention in your body are swelling and discomfort (10).
+Please note that the primary symptoms of water retention in your body are swelling and overall discomfort (10).

 Swelling is the most observable signs and is common in your feet, legs, ankles, and hands (4).
 You will tend to swell in different areas depending on where the water is retained.
 For example, as mentioned earlier, your legs and area around the eyes may swell if you retain fluids in your kidneys.

-In light of this, you may try to join the dots regarding why you have puffy fingers.
+In light of this, you may try to connect the dots regarding why you have puffy fingers.
 Puffy fingers and feet are mostly associated with water retention arising from alcohol intake.
 When edema appears mostly in your arms and legs, it is referred to as peripheral edema (3).
 This is the most common situation.

-With this in mind, don’t think that swelling is the only sign of edema.
+Swelling is the only sign of edema.
 Other common and early signs of peripheral edema especially include (3):

 - Having arms or legs that feel either full or heavy